Bellevue Diversified Healthcare (Lux)

 Investment Focus

-The Bellevue Diversified Healthcare Fund aims to achieve long-term capital growth.
+The Bellevue Diversified Healthcare fund aims to achieve long-term capital growth.
 It invests worldwide in companies with innovative business models that are active in all subsectors of the healthcare sector, such as biotechnology, medical technology, generics, pharma and healthcare services, Show moreShow less

 Investment suitability & Risk